hibernating-rhinos/RavenFS/Docs/markdown/synchronization/configurations.markdown

 ##Raven/Synchronization/Sources/[source-server-id]

-The configuration stored on a destination server after a successfull file synchronization, with ETag *LastSourceFileEtag*.
+The configuration stored on a destination server after a successful file synchronization, with ETag *LastSourceFileEtag*.
 There is one configuration per a source server instance.

 {CODE-START:json /}
 {